How is rhabdomyosarcoma diagnosed?

 Magnetic resonance imaging (MRI) scan

 Like CT scans, MRI scans give detailed images of soft tissues in the body.
-But MRI scans use radio waves and strong magnets instead of x-rays.
-The energy from the radio waves is absorbed and then released in a pattern formed by the type of body tissue and by certain diseases.
-A computer translates the pattern into a very detailed image of parts of the body.
+But MRI scans use radio waves and strong magnets to create the images instead of x-rays.
 A contrast material called gadolinium may be injected into a vein before the scan to better show details.
-The contrast material usually does not cause allergic reactions.
+This contrast material usually does not cause allergic reactions.

 MRI scans take longer than CT scans, often up to an hour.
 Your child may have to lie inside a narrow tube, which is confining and can be distressing.
 Newer, more open MRI machines can help with this, but the test still requires staying still for long periods of time.
 The MRI machine also makes loud buzzing and clicking noises that may be disturbing.
 Sometimes, younger children are given medicine to help keep them calm or even asleep during the test.

 A bone scan can help show if a cancer has spread to the bones, and is often part of the workup for children with RMS.
 This test is useful because it provides a picture of the entire skeleton at once.